abhilashraju1/AngularTemple_Project/README.md

 Running `grunt test` will run the unit tests with karma.

+## Steps to Configure or Build AngularJs UI Temple Project
-Please follow the below steps to set up / configure and build AngularJs UI Projects for Cimm2Touch Install the following software utilities
+Please follow the below steps to set up / configure and build AngularJs UI Projects for Temple Application Install the following software utilities
 NodeJs
 Git